 Swinging a golf club is a technical maneuver.
-Even PGA Tour greats like Tiger Woods, Rory McIlroy, and Justin Thomas have a swing coach who analyzes their swing and finds ways to make improvements.
+All of the PGA Tour greats like Tiger Woods, Rory McIlroy, and Justin Thomas have a proper golf swing sequence to help them generate massive club head speed while making solid and consistent contact.

 If you’re looking to shave strokes off your game, you should start by understanding the golf swing sequence.
 Understanding the fundamentals of a golf swing can help golfers of all levels.